RomanRobot/jump-pad/README.md

 Jump with one-finger click
 Start sprint with two-finger click

-Ask if they're on a laptop if a battery is detected, because there's a key map optimized for touchpad use.
+Game integration: Ask if they're on a laptop if a battery is detected, because there's a key map optimized for touchpad use.
 Tell me more - explain this reasoning

-Give it a solid hour or two

 It's also tiring clicking unsupported so much with a hard touch pad and clicking so much in FPSs